We're making progress to improve access and quality of care.

 - Engaged the minority community to gain a better understanding of the challenges of accessing culturally sensitive care.

-- Increased knowledge of genetics, produced educational materials, and developed an outreach strategy to train genetic counselors about bleeding disorders.
+- Increased knowledge of genetics, produced educational materials, and developed an outreach strategy to train genetic counselors about blood disorders.

-- Conducted the first national survey of the 340B programs to evaluate the benefits of the program in supporting HTCs.
+- Conducted the first national survey of the 340B Drug Pricing Program to evaluate the benefits of the program in supporting HTCs.

 - Produced a 340B Drug Pricing Program video [Video Short (5.40 minutes) Video (9.49 minutes)], showing how it benefits patients enrolled in HTCs.

 - Collaborated with HRSA, CDC, and NHLBI to collect and report on the first blood disorder-specific Healthy People 2020 measures.